A grain of salt in the eternity of the pharaohs

 Salt to preserve?
 Not always...
 And that's the problem facing the pharaohs Osorkon II and Psousannes I, whose eternity is now under threat.
 Their tombs, located at Tanis in the Nile delta, are deteriorating due to the presence of salt water in their masonry.
 Where does this water come from?
 A mystery that Séverin Pistre, a researcher at Hydrosciences Montpellier*, set out to investigate.

-"Obelisks, enormous blocks of granite and stone colossi poking their heads out of the sand as far as the eye can see.
+"Obelisks, huge blocks of granite and stone colossi poking their heads out of the sand as far as the eye can see.
 Welcome to the royal necropolis of Tanis, in the heart of the Nile delta, the eternal home of the pharaohs Osorkon II and Psusennes I. These 3,000-year-old tombs have been threatened by the infiltration of salt water, which has led to the degradation of the engravings and paintings that adorn them, as well as the deterioration of the blocks and joints that make them up.
 A tragedy for history, with no obvious solution.

 In the middle of the desert and almost 25 km from the sea, the source of this brackish water is a mystery.
 It was to solve this mystery that Séverin Pistre, a researcher at the Hydrosciences Montpellier laboratory, set off for Egypt, with many questions and a few hypotheses in mind.
 "Initially, it was an expert curator at the Musée du Louvre who, faced with this conservation problem, thought it necessary to study water on the scale of this site.
-In other words, the surface run-off linked to rain, but also the probability of a water table located beneath the tombs", he explains.
+In other words, the surface run-off linked to rain, but also the likelihood of a water table located beneath the tombs", he explains.

 The testimony of sand